Thomas Samuel Binns, M.Sci.

 — Einstein Center for Neurosciences Berlin.

-Of almost 1,000 applicants, I was one of around only 30 people to be accepted for this prestigious and extremely competitive fellowship.
-Associated with my work as a Ph.D.
-Fellow of the Einstein Center for Neurosciences Berlin, Germany.
+Of almost 1,000 applicants, I was one of only a handful of people to be accepted for this prestigious and extremely competitive fellowship.
+Associated with my PhD work at the Charité - Universitätsmedizin Berlin, Germany.

 10/2023